pulumi/docs/content/docs/reference/programming-model.md

 // See https://github.com/pulumi/pulumi/issues/2820
 ```

-In which case the value property of the `Parameter` resource will now be encrypted in the state file.
+With this change, the value property of the `Parameter` resource will now be encrypted in the _state file_.

-Secrets behave just like normal `Output`'s in Pulumi (in fact, their type is simply `Output`), except they are marked internally as needed to be encrypted before being persisted in the state file.
+Secrets behave just like normal Outputs in Pulumi, with `Output` as their type.
+The only difference is that they are marked internally as needed to be encrypted before being persisted in the _state file_.
 When you combine an existing Output that is marked as a secret (either via `apply` or `all`) with out values, the resulting Output is also marked as a secret.

-> __Note__: During an `apply` you have access to the raw value of the underlying secret.
-While Pulumi ensures that the value returned from an `apply` is marked as secret, it can not enforce that any work done inside the `apply` itself will not leak the secret value.
-For example, inside an apply you could explicitly make a call to print the value to the console or save it to a file.
-Becasue of this, care must be taken inside the apply to ensure your code does not cause the value to be leaked.
+> __Note__: During an `apply`, you have access to the raw value of the underlying secret.
+While Pulumi ensures that the value returned from an `apply` is marked as secret, it cannot enforce that any work done inside the `apply` itself will not leak the secret value.
+For example, inside an apply, you could explicitly make a call to print the value to the console or save it to a file.
+Because of this, care must be taken inside the apply to ensure your code does not cause the value to be leaked.

-Unlike regular Outputs, secret outputs cannot be captured by Pulumi closure serialization system and attempting to do so will lead to an exception.
-We do plan to support this once we can ensure the values will be persisted securely (see [pulumi/pulumi#2718](https://github.com/pulumi/pulumi/issues/2718)).
+> Unlike regular Outputs, secret outputs cannot be captured by Pulumi closure serialization system and attempting to do so will lead to an exception.
+We do plan to support this once we can ensure that the values will be persisted securely.
+See [pulumi/pulumi#2718](https://github.com/pulumi/pulumi/issues/2718)).

 While Pulumi ensures that any outputs of a resource which have coresponding secret inputs are marked as secrets, there may be additional outputs that you wish to mark as secrets.
-In this case, you can pass the `additionalSecretOutputs` (JavaScript) or `additional_secret_outputs` (Python) option when creating a resource to ensure these extra output values are encrypted before being stored in the state file.
+In this case, you can pass the `additionalSecretOutputs` option for JavaScript or `additional_secret_outputs` for Python when creating a resource to ensure these extra output values are encrypted before being stored in the _state file_.

 ## Stack output {#stack-outputs}

 A [stack output]({{< relref "stack.md#outputs" >}}) is a value exported from a stack.
 A stack's outputs can be easily retrieved from the Pulumi CLI and is displayed on pulumi.com.
-To export values from a stack, use the following definition in the top-level of the entry point for your project:
+To export values from a stack, use the following definition in the top-level of the entrypoint for your project:

 {{< langchoose >}}